HLR/DomiKnowS/developer/KNOWLEDGE.md

 We have three defined relationship between nodes that each program can use. `contains`, `has_a`, and `equal` are used to define relations between concepts.

 `contains` means that concept `A` is the parent node of concept `B` and several `B` instances can be the children of one single node `A`.
-Whgen ever a `contains` relationship is used, it indicates a way of generating or connecting parent to children if the children are from the same type.
+When ever a `contains` relationship is used, it indicates a way of generating or connecting parent to children if the children are from the same type.

 ```Python
 sentence = Concept('sentence')